An extensive guide to the best breakfast you could have in Spain

 In Spain, eggs a la flamenca are commonly eaten during brunch or lunch; nevertheless, small servings of this dish may also be offered as a tapa.

-In fact, the name huevos a la flamenca, which can be translated as ‘flamenco-style eggs’, maybe a tribute to the local culture.
+In fact, the name huevos a la flamenca, which can be translated as ‘flamenco-style eggs’, may be a tribute to the local culture.

 Get the recipe: Huevos a la Flamenca